cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

-# Results 👩🏽‍🌾
+# Results 👩🏽‍🌾 & To dos:

-# To do:

-Figure 1: Alpha Diversity Richness - Controlled for LTSP Treatment
+## Figure 1: Alpha Diversity Richness - Controlled for LTSP Treatment
 - 4 panels, REF, OM1, OM2, OM3 **TO DO**
 - Do K-W analysis **TO DO**
 - Supplemental: Phylogenetic diversity soil classification **DONE**
 - Fix plot asthetics **TO DO**

-Figure 2:
+## Figure 2:
 - Beta Diversity Bray-Curtis PCOA Plot **DONE**
 - Remove NAs, having trouble subset_samples not working: **TO DO**